Eight-hour day movement: Finland

-The eight-hour work day was first introduced in Finland in 1923.
-Within the next few decades, the 8-hour system spread gradually across technically all branches of work.
+The eight-hour work day was established in Finland in 1917 as a result of the November general strike.
+According to the law accepted in late 1917, maximum work day was 8 hours and maximum work week 47 hours.
+Five-day work week was established gradually between 1966 and 1970.
 A worker receives 150% payment from the first two extra hours, and 200% salary if the work day exceeds 10 hours.

 France

 The eight-hour day was enacted in France by Georges Clemenceau, as a way to avoid unemployment and diminish communist support.
 It was succeeded by a strong French support of it during the writing of the International Labour Organization Convention of 1919.

 Germany

 The first German company to introduce the eight-hour day was Degussa in 1884.
 The eight-hour day for industrial workers was signed into law during the German Revolution of 1918 by the new Social Democratic government.
 The eight-hour day was a concession to the workers' and soldiers' soviets, and was unpopular among industrialists.
 A 12-hour day was reintroduced by a right-wing government during the occupation of the Ruhr and subsequent hyperinflation crisis in 1923.
 The Labour Ministry eventually shortened wages in the late 1920s.